salesforce/sfdx-lwc-jest/README.md

 ## Overriding Jest Config

-`lwc-jest` will set up all the necessary Jest [configs](http://facebook.github.io/jest/docs/en/configuration.html) for you to run tests out of the box without any additional tweaks.
+`lwc-jest` sets up all the necessary Jest [configs](http://facebook.github.io/jest/docs/en/configuration.html) for you to run tests out of the box without any additional tweaks.
 To override any options or set additional ones, import the default config from `lwc-jest`, modify as you please, and then export the new config.

 ```js
 const { jestConfig } = require('@salesforce/lwc-jest/config');